Battle of Dennewitz: Battle

 There were signs that all was not well in the French army at this time.
 The French Empire, bogged down and losing the Peninsular War in Spain, was seriously short of cavalry troops and mounts since the 1812 Russian campaign.
 As a result, there was a lack of screening and reconnaissance.
 The French command situation was also strained, as Oudinot was angered at being placed under Ney's command.
 Marshal Ney was determined to advance with all haste to Berlin and this, combined with the poor reconnaissance, allowed the French army to walk right into an assembled Allied defense.
 Initially forced back, Tauentzien's Corps was reinforced by Bülow's Corps and recovered the lost ground.
 Bülow would now assume command of the two Prussian corps for the remainder of the day.

 A see-sawing battle then developed.
-Just as the French appeared on the verge of a victory, however, Ney, hindered by a lack of support from Oudinot, made a mistake that swung the battle in favor of the Allies.
+Just as the French appeared on the verge of a victory, Ney, hindered by a lack of support from Oudinot, made a mistake that swung the battle in favor of the Allies.
 Having joined in the fighting personally and being unaware of the tactical situation due to a rainstorm on the battlefield, Ney ordered Oudinot to form a reserve.
 This pull back by Oudinot was perceived as a retreat and the Prussians redoubled the attack.

 Under great pressure, the French were forced back.
 It was at this time that Bernadotte arrived with the rest of the Army of the North, over 45,000 men including a Russian Corps, and the Swedish Corps.
 He proceeded to take the French under fire from an enormous grand battery of 150 cannon, as well as a battery of British Congreve Rockets, the first artillery rockets, commanded by their inventor Sir William Congreve himself, that supported an advance of seventy fresh infantry battalions and 10,000 cavalry into the crumbling French left flank.

 The French, already falling back under heavy pressure from the Prussians, became completely disorganized and were utterly routed with Prussian and Swedish cavalry in pursuit well into the following day.
 The French losses were heavy; suffering 10,000 casualties on the field of battle, while the Prussians lost 9,700.
 During the pursuit that evening, and into the following day, the Swedish and Prussian cavalry took a further 13,000 prisoners.
 The total French loss was tallied as Ney finally reached safety at Torgau with losses of 413 vehicles, 53 guns, 4 Eagles and 23,215 men.